-Battle Of The Hadids Bella v/s Gigi
+Battle Of The Hadids, Bella Vs. Gigi

 Controversial Models

-Karlie Kloss one of the cover models for CR Fashion Book had to go on twitter recently to apologize about her cultural appropriation.
-She wore a kimono and a wig along with white make up on her face as she posed next to a sumo wrestler for a fashion spread for Vogue.
-This ironically was for the magazine’s diversity issue that featured other models.
+Karlie Kloss, one of the cover models for CR Fashion Book, had to go on Twitter recently to apologize about her cultural appropriation.
+She wore a kimono and a wig along with white makeup on her face as she posed next to a sumo wrestler for a fashion spread for Vogue.
+This ironically was the magazine’s diversity issue that featured other models.
 The supposed issue was meant to pay homage to geisha culture.
-Rather than using someone who was of Asian decent the magazine decided to use Karlie who is of Danish and German origin.
+Rather than using someone who was of Asian decent, the magazine decided to use Karlie who is of Danish and German origin.

-In her apology Karlie said that her participation was culturally insensitive.
-Adding that,
+In her apology, Karlie said that her participation was culturally insensitive.

 “My goal is, and always will be, to empower and inspire women.
 I will ensure my future shoots and projects reflect that mission.”

 Karlie wasn’t the only one who came under fire for her behavior.
 Gigi Hadid was seen making faces while she out with her sister and friends.
 She made gestures with her eyes that prompted her fans and others to criticize the model about whether she was being a racist or not.
 Her boyfriend Zayn Malik came quickly to his girlfriend’s defense when fans reminded her that he was of Asian decent as well.
-His defense being that fans should trust him that she indeed like Asians.
+His defense being that fans should trust him that she indeed likes Asians.

-He then had to go on to more defenses because he himself had bad experiences especially when it came to race.
-As he had been called a terrorist several times and he is nowhere near being a racist himself.
+He then had to go on to more defenses because he himself had bad experiences, especially when it came to race.
+As he had been called a terrorist several times, and he is nowhere near being a racist himself.

 #CR10Paris featuring @karliekloss by @roryvanmillingen and @carineroitfeld.
 On newsstands March 2nd.